Support built for the way your brain actually works.

 Managing medication changes or transitions in care

-Your psychiatrist just adjusted your medication.
+Your provider just adjusted your medication.
 Your next appointment is in six weeks.
-A lot can change in six weeks.
+A lot can change in six weeks — especially for a neurodivergent nervous system responding to something new.

-Kay checks in every day and tracks how you're responding—mood, sleep, energy, side effects you can log manually.
-You're building a real-time record of what's happening in your body and mind during the transition.
+Kay checks in every day and tracks how you're responding — mood, sleep, energy, anything you want to log manually.
+You're building a real-time record of what's happening during the transition.

-When you see your provider next, instead of trying to reconstruct six weeks from memory, you have a clear picture of what the first two weeks felt like, where things stabilized, and where they didn't.
+When you see your provider next, instead of trying to reconstruct six weeks from memory, you have a clear picture.
+That's a meaningful advantage for anyone.
+For those of us with working memory challenges, it's essential.

 Kay won't replace a therapist.
 We want to be honest about that.
-But it will show up every day, help you start understanding your own patterns, teach you evidence-based coping skills, and make sure that when crisis is building—you're not alone in it.
+But it will show up every day, help you start understanding your own patterns, and teach you evidence-based coping skills — so you're not navigating it alone.

-When you do finally connect with a provider, you'll walk in with months of wellbeing data, a clearer picture of your patterns, and a vocabulary for talking about what you've been experiencing.
+If and when you do connect with a provider, you'll walk in with months of wellbeing data and a vocabulary for talking about what you've been experiencing.

 what kay tracks